TBleess/Website_New/pages/0_Homepage_and_Footer_Links/index.md

 #### Demography Dashboard

 Our new Demography Dashboard shows graphs and charts for various datasets by county.

+Data and Charts include:

-Graphs include: Net Migration by Age, Population Estimates, Population Projections and Components of Change.
+- Net Migration by Age
+- Population Estimates
+- Population Projections
+- Components of Change

 Click below to choose your county and get started!

 <a href="https://gis.dola.colorado.gov/demographic_dashboard/">Demographic Dashboard</a>